invoidstar/invoidstar.github.io/contents/publications.md

 #### Submitted
 - [2026.02] Two paper has been submitted to TII.

-- [2025.11] One paper has been submitted to CES.

 - [2025.10] One paper has been submitted to PR.

 #### Published <sub><sup><span style="color:gray;">(* indicates corresponding author, † indicates equal contribution)</span></sup></sub>